gusmiller/Code-Quiz-App/README.md

 Here is the layout of the index.html
 <img src="./documents/images/CQC-008.png" height="500">

+While in the Questions Section; each time user responds their question it brings next question until last is completed and the <strong>Completed Section</strong> would be displayed.
 During this process the JavaScript code keeps track of the time.
-If time runs out, the user's Quiz will be terminated.
+If time runs out, the user's Quiz will be terminated and the <strong>Time-out Section</strong> would be displayed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>